 There are also no letting agent fees to pay as build to rent homes allow you to deal directly with the landlord, so renters are likely to find it cheaper even at the start of their tenancy.

-Some developments even include communal areas, allowing tenants a chance to get to know each other or host parties and friends irrespective of the size of their home.
+Some developments include communal areas, such as workspaces, laundry services and gyms.
+This allows tenants a chance to get to know each other or host parties and friends irrespective of the size of their home.
 There's also building management to look after communal areas, as well as a concierge service for added security.
+And many BTR developments are built with the aim of being as energy efficient as possible.

 Build to rent homes are, as the name suggests, newly built properties, which tend to be more expensive than older ones.
 Generally, the materials used are not a major improvement, if an improvement at all, on what you might get in an older home, but they are new and that unfortunately means that it can generally command a higher rental fee.